-Eldarion provides with an open-source PaaS solution in Kel.
+Eldarion provides an open-source PaaS solution in Kel.
 Kel is setup on Kubernetes, written in Python and Go.
 Kel comprises of following components:

 - kel end-user client command-line tool,

-- kel cluster admin command-line tool, and
+- kel cluster-admin command-line tool, and

 - kel cluster management Python library.